elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 ### Improving Education

 TODO: I will create an overview on what the education should teach, how it should teach, goals of the education system, etc.

+### Drunk Driving

+I was reading about the billionaire killing.
+I do agree with the sentencing as it was already the harshest first offence drunk driving killing, BUT, we need to prevent drunk people from drinking, not punish the killers harshly.

+My policy would be that if you are caught in a DUI with hard evidence, unless it was a life-death emergency, your license should be suspended for an entire year.
+No jail, no felony, no record, but a license suspension.
+Well there would be one record which would be "got caught drunk driving" for potential future instances.

+A second offence would result in a 10 year license suspension.